Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Simulation study

 For both preferential and non-preferential sampling scenarios, we observe that, as the number of areas increase, the difference between the PSmelding and PSgeo models becomes larger, indicating that a model that combines point- and areal-level data has better performance than a model that just uses point-level data.

-In addition, when the number of areal data becomes larger, the bias caused by the misspecification (i.e., Melding model fitted to preferential sampling data, and PSmelding fitted to non-preferential sampling data) decays with different speeds.
-The PSmelding model still outperforms the Melding model in terms of WD when preferential sampling happens and the number of areal data is 100.
-However, the same performance is observed when we fit the PSmelding model instead of the Melding model in non-preferential sampling scenarios.

-These findings suggest that the PS melding model is a promising approach for addressing the challenges of spatial prediction in presence of preferential sampling.
-Here, we discuss the results obtained for a specific value of microergodic parameter, however, similar results are obtained for other simulation scenarios, as shown in the Supplementary Materials.
+\ruiman{The results for the misspecified scenarios are shown in Table 3 in Supplementary Material.
+PSmelding outperforms the other two models when the cut-off value for selecting point-observations is 1.5.} These findings suggest that the PSmelding model is a promising approach for addressing the challenges of spatial prediction in presence of preferential sampling (here, we discuss the results obtained for a specific value of microergodic parameter, however, similar results are obtained for other simulation scenarios, as shown in the Supplementary Materials).

-After discussing the influence of the number of areas on the models' performance, we now assess how the values of the microerdogic parameter $\theta = \sigma^2 \kappa^{2\nu}$ used to generate the Gaussian random fields influence the predictions.
-Figure \ref{fig:pc25_sim} shows the MSE, MAE and WD values obtained when fitting the three models to 100 or 250 points and 25 areal observations obtained in scenarios generated with preferential sampling.
-Results for the rest of the settings can be found in the Supplementary Material.
+Besides investigating the effect of the number of areas in the models performance, we can also assess the results obtained based on different values for the microerdogic parameter $\theta = \sigma^2 \kappa^{2\nu}$ used to generate the Gaussian random fields.
+Figure \ref{fig:pc25_sim} shows the MSE, MAE and WD values obtained when fitting the three models to 100 and 250 points and 25 areal observations obtained in scenarios generated with preferential sampling.
+The results for the remaining settings can be found in the Supplementary Material.

-Figure \ref{fig:pc25_sim} shows worse predictions as the microgeodic parameter increases.
-This may indicate that more information is needed to improve the prediction quality when the the GRF variance increases or when the GRF spatial range decreases.
-In addition, the differences between PSmelding and other two models increase as $\theta$ decreases, or as the number of the points decreases.
-This indicates that our model improves the prediction ability by merging information from the sampling process, areal data, and point data, especially when preferential sampling happens with lower spatial dependency and limited geostatistical information.
-The conclusion is valid for other preferential sampling settings.
+Figure \ref{fig:pc25_sim} shows worse prediction performance as the microgeodic parameter increases.
+This may indicate that more information is needed to improve the prediction quality when the GRF variance increases or when the GRF spatial range decreases.
+In addition, the differences between PSmelding and other two models increases as $\theta$ decreases (also, as the number of the points decreases).
+This indicates that our model improves the prediction ability by merging information from the sampling process, areal data, and point data, especially when preferential sampling occurs with lower spatial dependency and limited geostatistical information.
+The conclusion is valid for other preferential sampling settings (see Supplementary Material).